-Attach a list of not less than three (3) projects on which your firm or team has provided design Services during the last five years, emphasizing the types of projects similar in nature and scope to the City's project.
-In addition, identify all projects in which your firm has worked with a CMaR and specify whether such projects have been for a public or private entity.
+Attach a list of not less than three (3) projects on which your firm or team has provided Construction Management Services during the last five years, emphasizing the types of projects similar in nature and scope to the City's project.
+In addition, identify all projects in which your firm was engaged as the Construction Manager and specify whether such projects have been for a public or private entity.